elegantchaos/ActionBuilderCore/README.md

 These settings are read from an `.actionbuilder.json` file in the root of the package directory.
 If it is missing, some defaults are chosen.

-If they aren't explicitly set in the configuration file, the code attempts to pick sensible values by examining the `Package.swift` file.
-The tool version of the file is used to determine the version of Swift to test against.
-The platforms listed in the file are used to determine platforms to test against.
+If they aren't explicitly set in the configuration file, the code attempts to pick sensible values by examining the `Package.swift` manifest:

+- the tool version of the manifest is used to determine the version of Swift to test against.
+- the platform minimum deployment versions listed in the manifest are used to determine platforms to test against

+If the package manifest includes a minimum deployment for `macOS`, the `linux` platform is also added by default.
+If no minimum deployment information is present, the `macOS` and `linux` platforms are added by default.
+If these defaults aren't what you need, you can specify exact values using a config file (see below).

 ### Config Format